Skip to Content

 The AI Incident Database is a project of the Responsible AI Collaborative, an organization chartered to advance the AI Incident Database.
 The governance of the Collaborative is architected around the participation in its impact programming.
 For more details, we invite you to read the founding report and learn more on our board and contributors.

 View the Responsible AI Collaborative's Form 990 and tax-exempt application.
+We kindly request your financial support with a donation.

 Organization Founding Sponsor